 There is more to business than just setting goals and accomplishing tasks.
 The entrepreneur mindset will keep you focused and on track for success.

 There is a lot of rhetoric over mental toughness and being business minded.
 Some even suggest this is an innate trait.
+Create a strong mind and you will have a strong business.
 On the contrary, there are definite skills and perspectives that can be cultivated to lead one to better outcomes and success.
 We frequently see elite sports figures get mental coaching and higher-end executives contracting experts to enhance their mental decision-making and performance.
-So how do you create a strong mind and a stronger business?

-Here are 10 characteristics anyone can learn to help them build mental toughness to start and run their business.
+Here are 10 characteristics anyone can learn to help them build mental toughness to start and run their business better.

 1. Just decide

 Decision making is seemingly simple, but so difficult for some.
 How many people do you know can’t even pick a restaurant or a TV show?
 While under the guise of trying to please others, the tendency to waffle on the simplest things can be exasperating.
 If you recognize this as one of your traits, start making quicker choices on simple things, like a movie.
 Don’t overthink it, just decide within 3-5 seconds.
 What’s the worst thing that could happen?
 Build up to more important decisions from there.
-This is how you create a strong mind.
-Everything is a decision, even happiness.
-See my article Turn on your happiness.
+See our article This is where it begins.

 2. Don’t take it personally